JazzJE/dynamically-allocated-mlp/README.md

 - More robust error handling
 - Performance optimizations
 - Better documentation, review, or fixes for the mathematical operations and backpropagation formulas

-## License

-This project is open source.
-The California Housing dataset used is licensed under CC0 1.0 (Public Domain).